 I’ve been running Fix-It Friday for eight months now and each month the blogs are looking better and better and my job gets harder and harder!
 You all are really stepping up your blog design game, but I’m still running across a few of the same issues.
 Double check that you’re not making any of these mistakes so I can swing by your blog next month and tell you how fantastic it is :)

-1. Generic text that comes with plugins, email list boxes, or contact forms: Take it out or personalize it.
+All that comes with plugins, email list boxes, or contact forms, take it out or personalize it.

-2. 45 tags / labels / categories: Readers aren’t going to wade through that and search engines don’t like it either.
+Readers aren’t going to wade through that many items and search engines don’t like it either.
 Pick your top five to 10 and feature those.

-7. A navigation with only one or two links: Looks awkward, stick them in the sidebar.
+A navigation with only one or two links

-8. A list of recent posts: Generally the the same thing that’s 10px away on your homepage and a waste of space.
+Generally the same thing that’s 10px away on your homepage and a waste of space.
 Try popular or favorite posts instead.

-10. Centered text on posts: NOT ALLOWED.
+No. 1 things that is NOT ALLOWED.
 People!
 Centered text is difficult to read and looks like a newbie mistake.
 It’s not different or artistic or poetic, you’re just making it hard for your readers to get through your posts.
 Left align or justify your text.
-Seriously.
-(OK for sidebars and one line photo captions)
+(Only OK for sidebars and one line photo captions.)